ucsb-cs56-webapps/ucsb-cs56-u-to-do/README.md

 URL to main webapp: https://ucsb-cs56-u-to-do.herokuapp.com

+-------------------------Test Instructions-----------------------
-In order to run the application locally, perform the following steps:
+ - In order to run the application locally, perform the following steps:
 1. Clone the repo
 2. Extract the zip of the repo you cloned into your local file path
 3. From the folder in your file path, execute the command: "mvn spring-boot:run"
 4. Go to localhost:8080 in your browser.

-In order to run the application on Heroku
+ - In order to run the application on Heroku
 1. Go to the following url: https://ucsb-cs56-u-to-do.herokuapp.com

-Once you are on the main page of the webapp do the following to test its features.
+ - Once you are on the main page of the webapp do the following to test its features.
 1. Enter an email address in the field labeled "Username."
 2. Enter a password in the field labeled "Password."
 3. Select the "Sign Up." button.
 You have now created an account.